Pastoral Care/Student Wellbeing

 • Fundraising for local, national and international charities and Not-for-Profit Organisations;

-• Visits to local nursing homes;
+• Visits to local nursing homes.

 Student Services

-A number of other Student groups within our school include:
+Other student groups within our school include:

 Mini-Vinnies